-The muon tracker has approximately 16000 channels of electronics on the high resolution cathodes, 8000 channels of electronics on the anodes, and 8000 channels of electronics on the low resolution (coarse) cathodes.
+The muon tracker has approximately 46,000 channels of electronics on the cathodes and 15,000 channels of electronics on the anodes.
 The three coordinate readout on each cathode strip detector allows for space point reconstruction on each detector without the requirement of using additional detectors to resolve ghost hits.
-The anode and low resolution cathode electronics requirements are somewhat straight forward because no amplitude or timing information is required.
-The high resolution cathode, however, has somewhat more stringent requirements because the resolution achievable depends on the noise levels and the linearity of each channel.
+The anode electronics requirements are somewhat straight forward because no amplitude or timing information is required.
+The cathode, however, has somewhat more stringent requirements because the resolution achievable depends on the noise levels and the linearity of each channel.